IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: : Experimental Study

+The code to reproduce the experiments in the paper, including dataset generation can be found on the accompanying website (\url{https://github.com/mkbas/IDEQ}).
+Hyperparameter values can be found on this website.

-We used the same hyperparameters as in T2TCO.
-For model retraining we used a batch-size of 8, using the published DIFUSCO checkpoint.
-Running times and optimality gaps of POMO, LKH3 and ICAM are taken from \cite{ICAM}, while for DISCO and BQNCO, these were taken from \cite{disco, bqnco}.
-As our experiments showed that the variance of the results was high, we increased the size of the test set to 2048 random instances.
-As most of the other publications report the running time on test sets made of 128 instances, we scaled ($/16$) our running time to 128 to ensure fair comparison (running time is linear in the size of the test set).
-Following previous publications, the inference for DIFUSCO, T2TCO and \XYZ is done with pytorch based code with a batch size of 1.
-The experiments based on neural networks were run on a cluster of 4 Nvidia A100 40GB with AMD EPYC 7513 CPU.
-To ensure fair comparison, we re-ran DIFUSCO and T2TCO on the same hardware.
-Concorde is a highly optimized C code.
-We run it on a 2x Intel Xeon Platinium 8358 32-core CPU servers (hence a total of 64 physical cores with 128 threads).
-The 2-opt algorithm as benchmark heuristics in table \ref{main_res} is initiated from a random tour and run on the same hardware as Concorde.
+We did not rerun all the algorithms, only DIFUSCO and T2TCO.
+Indeed, we tried to be mindful of resource use and avoid duplicating already published experiments.
+However, due to their closeness with IDEQ that makes performance and running time comparisons critical, we re-reran DIFUSCO and T2TCO on the same hardware as IDEQ.
+Running times and optimality gaps of POMO, LKH3, ICAM and GLOP are taken from \cite{ICAM} where they were run on the same hardware, while for BQ-NCO and UTSP they are taken from their respective publications \cite{bqnco,utsp}.
+In all these studies, the test sets comprised 128 random instances for TSP-500 and TSP-1000.
+However, our experiments showed that the variance of the results was high so we increased the size of our test set to 2048 random instances.
+We then scaled down running times to 128 ($/16$) to ensure a fair comparison (the running time is linear in the size of the test set in this setting).
+Following their original publications, the inference for DIFUSCO, T2TCO and consequently \XYZ is done with pytorch-based code with a batch size of 1.
+When performed, sampling is done sequentially.

+The experiments based on neural networks were run on a cluster of 4 Nvidia A100 40GB GPUs with AMD EPYC 7513 CPU.
+Concorde and LKH3 are highly optimized C code.
+We ran these on a 2x Intel Xeon Platinium 8358 32-core CPU server.
+The 2-opt algorithm is initiated on a random tour and ran on the same hardware as Concorde.

-\subsection{Experimental methodology}
+\subsection{Experimental Methodology}

-First, we compare \XYZ to other approaches on 2D Euclidean instances made of $N$ cities drawn uniformly at random, provided by the authors of DIFUSCO.
-This gives a rough first insight into the performance of \XYZ versus the others.